Were you a member of the clean plate club when you were a kid? It's time to rethink some of the eating habits that you grew up with.

-Snacking can be healthy, as long as you choose wisely and don't wreck your calorie budget.
+Actually, snacking can be healthy, as long as you choose wisely.

-"My general rule is going no longer than four hours without eating something, whether a meal or a snack," says Constance Brown-Riggs, MSEd, RD, CDE, CDN, a spokeswoman for the Academy of Nutrition and Dietetics.
+"My general rule is going no longer than four hours without eating something, whether a meal or a snack," says dietitian Constance Brown-Riggs, RD.

 2. Finish everything on your plate.

-Update: Try leaving something on your plate.
-But more importantly, stay in tune with how you're feeling.
+Update: As you're eating, notice how you're feeling.
 Are you full?
 Are you eating just because there is still food on your plate?
 Be particularly careful when you're eating out -- the food is appealing, the plates are huge, and you may want to eat it all because you paid for it.
-"The Clean Plate Club is usually more of a problem when you're eating out," Brown-Riggs says.
-"If there are large portions, ask for half now and have them box the other half, so you don't run into trouble."
+"If there are large portions, ask for half now and have them box the other half," Brown-Riggs says.

 3. Don't eat before exercising -- you'll get a cramp.